wmnsk/anon_pcap/README.md

 Mini python script to replace specified value in PCAP(or any binary) file.
 Initially developed with intension of anonymizing sensitive information in PCAP file but this script, as a result, works on any binary.

-For such lower layers, it's easier to use other tools available with good quality, such as dpkt :-P

 #### IMPORTANT NOTICE:

 * This is still experimental, sometimes results in failure due to some unexpected changes.
 Please check by yourself(with Wireshark or some good decoder tools) if this script works as you expected or not every time you run, as there may be some unexpected changes in cases like;